COURSES IN CLASSICS

 The Minor in Classics

 An undergraduate Minor in Classics consists of 5 courses (15 hours) with a grade of C or better.
-All students minoring in Classics must consult the Department’s Administrative Assistant, Ms. Samantha Jones, for information in 125 Dauer Hall, (352) 273-3701.
+All students minoring in Classics must consult the Department’s Administrative Assistant, Terence Stevens, for information in 125 Dauer Hall, (352) 273-3701.

 Honors